 This posture relaxes your feet, legs, lower back, abdomen and also your head is lightened.
 Close your eyes and listen to soothing music while you rest, also if needed use pillows to find the right comfort.

 Massage with oils –

-Menstrual cramp pain is caused due to endometriosis, a condition where the inner lining of uterus (endometrium) grows outside the uterus leading to thickening of uterus.
+Menstrual cramp pain is caused due to endometriosis, a condition where the inner lining of the uterus (endometrium) grows outside the uterus leading to thickening of the uterus.
 This tissue breaks and tries to bleed in each menstrual cycle.
 This bleeding constricts the uterus and the muscles are stretched leading to cramps.
-Massaging the lower abdomen or pelvic region, loosens the stretched muscles and enhances a proper blood flow.
+Massaging the lower abdomen or pelvic region, loosens the stretched muscles and enhances proper blood flow.

-Also, the essential oils used for massaging have their own benefits for skin and are pain reliever.
+Also, the essential oils used for massaging have their own benefits for skin and are a pain reliever.

 Herbal tea –

 During endometriosis, prostaglandin- a lipid compound is released.
 This boosts the inflammation, pain and discomfort supporting menstrual cramps.